rmourey26/onyx/README.md

 ## What is Onyx?
-- Onyx is a turnkey, full stack web app written in Typescript that includes role based access control, complete Supabase SSR Auth and DB integration, Zod validation and more detailed below.
+- Onyx is a turnkey, full stack web app written in Typescript that includes role based access control, complete Supabase SSR Auth and DB integration, Zod validation and more.
+Note the ZetaChain integration process began on 2-16-2024.
+Additional details on Zeta will be added soon.
+Stack details are below.
   Fork, customize, and deploy on Vercel to have your MVP up and running in a few days or less.

 ## Stack